American and British English spelling differences: Dropped "e"

-Both forms of English keep the silent "e" in the words dyeing, singeing, and swingeing (in the sense of dye, singe, and swinge), to distinguish from dying, singing, swinging (in the sense of die, sing, and swing).
+Both forms of English keep the silent "e" in the words dyeing, singeing, and swingeing (in the sense of dye, singe, and swinge), to distinguish them from dying, singing, swinging (in the sense of die, sing, and swing).
 In contrast, the verb bathe and the British verb bath both form bathing.
 Both forms of English vary for tinge and twinge; both prefer cringing, hinging, lunging, syringing.